berachain/docs/apps/bend/content/learn/lending-protocol/borrowing-honey.md

 Debt tokens are interest-accruing tokens that are minted and burned through `borrow()` and `repay()`, representing the debt owed by the token holder.

 There are 2 types of debt tokens — Stable Debt Tokens (stable interest rate) and Variable Debt Tokens (variable interest rate).
-Although debt tokens are modelled on the ERC20/EIP20 standard, they are non-transferrable.
+Although debt tokens are modelled on the ERC20/EIP20 standard, they are non-transferable.
 Therefore they do not implement any of the standard ERC20/EIP20 functions relating to `transfer()` and `allowance()`. ("transfer()" function is not accessible/usable)

 :::warning
 <b>Warning</b><br/>